How Are Your Project Management Skills?

 At the start of a project, I typically outline what, why, who, and when within a project management tool such as Asana – so I can understand how the elements of the project fit together.
 When I use a cloud-based project management tool such as Asana, it makes it very easy to share details, tasks, files, and updates instantly with everyone on my team.

 To prepare this high-level document, it’s important to understand that each project is comprised of different stages.
-For instance there are things that need to be done in the beginning of the project that do not need to be done toward the end.
-Understanding project scope helps you not only hit deadlines but helps to control when things change long the way.
+For instance, there are things that need to be done in the beginning of the project that does not need to be done toward the end.
+Understanding project scope helps you not only hit deadlines but helps to control when things change along the way.

 Because projects involve so many variables that change so often, I let the plan develop on its own, as time progresses.
 Most projects expand as they go along.
 This is often referred to as “scope creep,” and to keep your project on track it is essential to define the scope at the very start of your project based on all of the important variables that could affect you along the way.
 Creating a scope statement (or more formally, Scope Document), makes it more simple to manage your project as it unfolds.

 To determine what a project will cost, you’ll need to hone in your skills of estimating, budgeting, and controlling.
 This aspect of projects often goes unchecked (especially if you’re using the services of others to get the project completed.)
 It becomes very difficult to keep track when you’re working on an open-ended agenda with others.
 Most changes and project decisions will have an impact on cost.
 Therefore, it’s important to understand what drives your project costs and to develop a system for monitoring the project’s financial performance.
 Because so many things can impact costs it’s critical to set up reliable control and communication systems to help you keep track of the costs and required changes.